Introduction

 Advances in computing are transforming the way we work and the Computer Science qualification from the AQA exam board offers an up-to-date syllabus that focuses on the knowledge, understanding and skills students need to progress to higher education or thrive in the workplace.
 This replaces older courses such as AS/A2 Computing.
 In addition to programming (using Python, or one of the other approved languages) and learning the fundamentals of computer systems and architecture, students are taught a systematic approach to problem solving.
 The course involves a strong mathematical element including the use of Boolean algebra

 Students will require a minimum of a grade 6 in GCSE Mathematics.
-Grade 6 or higher in GCSE Computing, or its equivalent, is also desirable.
+Grade 6 in GCSE Computing if taken.

 We have included curriculum overviews as well as exam information to support students and parents/carers to have a better and broader understanding of how learning develops in each year group.
 The curriculum overview documents below indicate: the knowledge, skills and understanding that students will gain, how this unit builds on prior learning, and what mastery will look like for each year group.